Stana Katic: Career

 In 2011, she served as a jury member at the Film Festival Zlín, where For Lovers Only made its world premiere.
 Big Sur, in which she plays Lenore Kandel, premiered at the Sundance Film Festival in January 2013.
 In conjunction with the 2011 San Diego Comic-Con, there was an official announcement in Entertainment Weekly that she would become the voice for Talia al Ghul in Batman: Arkham City.

 In January 2012, she was a presenter at the 64th Annual Directors Guild of America Awards.
 She was the recipient of the PRISM Award for Performance in a Drama Episode at the 16th Annual PRISM Awards for her portrayal of suffering from post-traumatic stress disorder in the Castle season-four episode "Kill Shot".
 Katic was nominated for the 39th People's Choice Awards in the Favorite Dramatic TV Actress category, before winning the category at the 40th People's Choice Awards.

 Katic portrayed rock singer and producer Genya Ravan in the 2013 film CBGB.
 In April 2016, ABC and ABC Studios confirmed that they would not be renewing Katic's contract for a ninth season of Castle, which would be a shortened season in a cost cutting effort.
 The series was outright canceled on 12 May 2016.

 Katic played Carolina Baxter in the Lifetime film Sister Cities that premiered on 17 September 2016.
 On 26 September 2016, she appeared in White Rabbit Red Rabbit by Nassim Soleimanpour at New York's Westside Theatre.
 Katic starred as Rachel Rozman in the 2016 film, The Rendezvous, opposite Raza Jaffrey.
 In 2016, Katic was cast in the horror film Cadaver In January 2017, Katic appeared as Anna in the film Lost in Florence.

 Katic was cast as Emily Byrne in the AXN series Absentia that premiered in 2017.

 In 2019, she played Vera Atkins in A Call to Spy, the film is inspired by the stories of three women who worked as spies in World War II.

 Personal life

-Katic lives in Los Angeles.
-She is fluent in five languages: English, French, Italian, Serbian, and Slovenian.
 She holds dual citizenship in Canada and the United States.

-She founded The Alternative Travel Project in 2010 which is an initiative to encourage people to Go Car Free for just one day and seek out alternative methods of public transportation to reduce the environmental impact of personal vehicles.
+She founded the Alternative Travel Project in 2010 which is an initiative to encourage people to "GOcarFREE for just ONE day!" and seek out alternative methods of public transportation to reduce the environmental impact of personal vehicles.

 Katic wrote the lyrics for "Hey Blue Eyes", which she sang for fans at the 51st Zlín Film Festival in 2011.

 Katic married her longtime boyfriend, Kris Brkljac, an Australian business efficiency consultant, in a private ceremony in Croatia on 25 April 2015, one day before her 37th birthday.

 On 19 June 2022, a representative of Katic confirmed that Katic and Brkljac welcomed their first child during the winter.